robomechanics/MiniRHex/README.md

 # Operating Instructions
 1. Connect the MiniRHex to your computer via the Micro USB port
 2. Open MiniRHex.ino (located in the MiniRHex subfolder) in the Arduino IDE and check that under "Tools":
-   - "Board" is set to "Arduino MKR WiFi 1010"
+   - "Board" is set to "Arduino MKR WiFi 1010" (under "Arduino SAMD (32-bits ARM Cortex-M0+) Boards")
    - "Port" is set to the correct COM port, e.g. "COM# (Arduino MKR WiFi 1010)"
 3. Upload code to the robot (the circular button near the top left with an arrow pointing to the right)
 4. Insert the battery, fasten the velcro straps, and connect the battery cable
 5. Open the Serial Monitor in the Arduino IDE (the circular button in the top right with a magnifying glass)
-6. Type "w" into the text box and hit enter to start walking! ("q" to stop, "s" to reverse", "A" to turn left, "D" to turn right)
+6. Type "w" into the text box and hit enter to start walking! ("q" to stop, "s" to reverse", "a" to turn left, "d" to turn right)
 7. To modify the walking gait, go to the "gait_parameters.cpp" tab in the Arduino IDE and edit the parameters for each leg, then upload code again (see comments in the file for more details)
 8. When finished, unplug the battery and store it in a fireproof container (never leave a battery in the robot!)